Impact

 Risk and Exploitability

-The EPSS score is not available, and the flaw is not listed in the CISA KEV catalog, suggesting a modest but non-negligible exploitation probability.
-The attack vector is likely local or device‑based; a compromised NFC device or user with permissions to load NFC drivers could force the deadlock.
+The EPSS score is < 1% (specifically 0.00032) and the flaw is not listed in the CISA KEV catalog, indicating a very low exploitation probability.
+The CVSS score of 5.5 indicates a medium severity centered on availability.
+The attack vector is likely local or device-based; a compromised NFC device or user with permissions to load NFC drivers could force the deadlock.
 Once triggered, the system may become unresponsive until rebooted.
 Given the critical nature of kernel deadlocks, the risk to availability is high and immediate mitigation is recommended.

 OpenCVE Enrichment